polendri/totm/_posts/2014-12-01-quintus-introduction.md

 {% highlight javascript %}
 window.addEventListener('load',function() {
   var Q = Quintus({                      // Create a new engine instance
     development: true                    // Forces assets to not be cached, turn
                                          // this off for production })
-  .include("Sprites, Scenes, Input, 2D, Touch, UI") // Load any needed modules .setup("quintusContainer")// {        // Use an existing canvas element
-    //width: 800,                      // Set the width of the game window
-    //height: 600                      // Set the height of the game window
-    //maximize: true                 // Alternatively you could make the game take
-                                     // up as much space as possible
-  //})
-  .controls()                        // Add in default controls (keyboard, buttons) .touch();                          // Add in touch support (for the UI)
+  .include("Sprites, Scenes, Input, 2D, Touch, UI") // Load any needed modules .setup("quintusContainer")             // Use an existing canvas element .controls()                            // Add in default controls (keyboard, buttons) .touch();                              // Add in touch support (for the UI)

   /*
-  Your game's code goes here, what follows is just some placeholder stuff */
+  Your game's code goes here
+  */
+});
+{% endhighlight %}

+The quickest way to get started is to just save both files locally and open the HTML file in your browser (I would advise using Firefox or Chrome since they have the debugging facilities that will be very handy).

+If you want to host the game online, [GitHub Pages](https://pages.github.com/) makes it super easy (that's what this site is hosted on).
+Setting that up is beyond the scope of this post, but it's quite easy to do.
+If you go that route, you'll want to stick your game files in your GitHub repo and then visit it in your browser (e.g. `http://yourusername.github.io/yourgame/game_template.html`).

+If you open up that page, you'll find that it's blank, because there's no code in there that draws something to the screen.
+If you replace the "Your game's code goes here" comment with the JavaScript below (taken from one of the numerous examples in Quintus' documentation), you'll see a black ball move on the screen:

+{% highlight javascript %}
   Q.MovingSprite.extend("Ball",{
     draw: function(ctx) {
       ctx.fillStyle = "black";